kadruko/public/mythings/privacy-policy.md

 ### The right to rectification

 You have the right to request that we correct any information you believe is inaccurate.
 You also have the right to request MyThings to complete information you believe is incomplete.
+- Everything you change on your inventory locally will be reflected in our server's change database too.
+- The user information is collected from Google.
+Please update your account according to Googles documentation.
+After that you can re-login in our app and your personal data should be refreshed.

 ### The right to erasure

-You have the right to request that we erase your personal data, under certain conditions:
-- You have to clean up the data on your own as the data is stored locally.
+You have the right to request that we erase your personal data, under certain conditions: If you would like to delete the data referenced to your account, please go to the app -> settings -> menu -> delete account.
+This will remove the access to all your inventories, deletes assignments, invitations and your user profile from our database.
+The changes you have made to an inventory are not deleted.
+The changes become anonymized.
+They are not deleted as you might have shared the inventory with others.
+In case you wish a full deletion of an inventory as well, you can delete each inventory individually.
+Go to the app -> settings -> select your inventory -> edit -> menu -> delete inventory.
+This step must be done before the user deletion.

 ### The right to restrict processing

 You have the right to request that our company restrict the processing of your personal data under certain conditions.
 The App tells which information is required and which is not.
 You do not need to fill all information if you do not wish.
-Most of them are required for providing our, but some can be left.
+Most of them are required for providing our service, but some can be left.

 ### The right to object to processing